Osteopathy (manipulation therapy)

 - Short sharp movements called high velocity thrusts

 Some osteopaths also use very gentle movements of your skull and sometimes the bone at the bottom of the spine (sacrum).
-This is a specialised form of treatment called cranial osteopathy or cranio sacral therapy.
+This is a form of treatment called cranial osteopathy or cranio sacral therapy.

 As well as taking a detailed medical history of your symptoms, osteopaths also take time to look at your general lifestyle, including work, diet and exercise.
 They want to find out any underlying reasons for your health problems.
 They can then offer lifestyle and exercise advice to help prevent muscle and joint problems happening again.